brianium/cog-town/README.md

 - [Debates you can listen to](dev/workflows/debate.clj)
 - [Multimodal agents who can speak and show you things](dev/workflows/multimodal.clj)

+The dev environment and sample workflows use OpenAI's models.
+In order to run the samples, your environment should have an OPENAI_API_KEY variable containing a valid OpenaAI API key.

 ## 5-min API tour (sans llms)

 ```clojure